 Undergraduate Student Research Awards provide support for up to two undergraduate students to attend the meetings where they will give either an oral or poster presentation.
 For more information on ASM Undergraduate Student Honoraria see the ASM website.

 To acknowledge the importance of students and early career professionals, the ASM is pleased to offer Travel Awards to attend the 2019 meeting in Washington, DC!
+This year travel awards for student presenters are $500 each, and travel awards for early career professional are $750.
 Awards are used to defray the cost of attending the annual meeting and are available to both students and early career (within 5 years after terminal degree) professionals.
 Early career travel awards are for oral presentations only.
 Travel awards for students can be given for either oral or poster presentations.
-The number of awards per year will vary depending on available funds.
 Recipients must be a member of the ASM and should be the first author and the presenting author on the paper or poster at the annual meeting.
-Procedures for requesting a travel award will be described in the abstract submission forms.
 The Honoraria and Travel Awards Committee will base the selection of recipients on the quality and content of the submitted abstracts.
 For more information about ASM Travel Awards see the ASM website.